 - Post on social media with the #ThankATrucker hashtag.

 - If you stop at a gas station or rest stop and see a trucker, consider picking up their tab or buying them a cup of joe to thank them for their effort.

 - Safely share the road with truckers.
 Signaling well in advance before switching lanes and knowing their blind spots creates a safer environment for you and them.

 The independent truckers of H&M Bay have worked nonstop since the start of the pandemic 2 ½ years ago, which is why throughout the entirety of this celebratory week, we want to express our gratitude for them.
-Truck drivers quite literally make the wheels of America go-round as their rigs are how nearly 70 percent of goods are transported across the country.
+Truck drivers literally make the wheels of America go-round.
+Their rigs move nearly 70 percent of goods across the country.
 They are the unsung heroes of society, and we salute them.